Nonlinear shallow-water waves with vertical odd viscosity: Linear and weakly nonlinear theory

-In Figure~\ref{fig:KDV_PP}, we plot a particle path for an $x$-dependent KdV soliton~\eqref{eq:KDV_sol} with $\nu=2/3$.
-The particle path is shown in blue, while the black curve corresponds to a particle path for a gravity-capillary KdV soliton with $B=\sqrt{2/3}$.
+When $\hat{f}=0$, the effect of odd viscosity appears similar to that of a surface tension, but interesting differences are found within the structure of the flow.
+In particular, the leading order velocity perpendicular to the direction of wave propagation, $\hat{v}_1$ (given by equation~\eqref{eq:los}), has a contribution due to the odd viscosity.
+This is demonstrated in figure~\ref{fig:KDV_PP}, where we plot a particle path for an $x$-dependent KdV soliton~\eqref{eq:KDV_sol} with $\nu=2/3$ and $B=0$.
+The particle path is shown in blue, while the black curve corresponds to a particle path for a gravity-capillary KdV soliton with $\nu=0$ and $B=4/9$.
 We note that the interfaces are identical and the particle trajectories end in the same position.
 However, unlike the gravity-capillary wave, the flow arising from the KdV solution with odd viscosity has non-zero velocity perpendicular to the direction of wave propagation.

-In Figure~\ref{fig:KP_PP}, we plot particle paths for an $xy$-dependent KP1 soliton~\eqref{eq:KP_sol} with $\nu=2/3$ and $B=\sqrt{2/3}$.
+In Figure~\ref{fig:KP_PP}, we plot particle paths for an $xy$-dependent KP1 soliton~\eqref{eq:KP_sol} with $(\nu,B)=(2/3,0)$ in blue and $(\nu,B)=(0,4/9)$ in black.
 While for gravity-capillary waves, the trajectories are reflected about $y=0$, this symmetry is violated for the odd-viscous waves.
 In particular, particle paths for the odd-viscous wave above $y=0$ have a stronger perpendicular velocity in the positive $y$-direction, while the perpendicular velocities due to the KP $\eta_{0Y}$ term in equation~\eqref{eq:los} compete with those of odd viscosity for $y<0$.
 The odd viscosity enters the weakly nonlinear equations in the form $\nu^2$ (see equation~\eqref{eq:RMKP}), and hence changing the sign of $\nu$ does not affect the profile of the solitary wave.
 However, it does change the sign of the contribution to the perpendicular velocity $\hat{v}_1$ in equation~\eqref{eq:los}.
 Hence, the weakly nonlinear system retains symmetry under overall time reversal when signs of both the direction of propagation and the odd viscosity are flipped, that is under $c \to - c$ and $\nu \to - \nu$.